SimpleStack/simplestack.orm/README.md

 ## INSERT, UPDATE and DELETEs

-To see the behaviour of the different APIs, all examples uses this simple model
+To see the behaviour of the different APIs, all sample uses this simple model

 ```csharp
 public class Person